meshery/meshery/docs/pages/project/contributing/contributing-cli.md

 {% raw %}{% include permalink-of-file %}{% endraw %}
 {% endcapture %}
-{% include code.html code=code_content %}
+{% include mesheryctl/code.html code=code_content %}

 This format should reference an external file where your manual changes are stored.
+These files should be present at the folder path (`_includes/mesheryctl/`).
 Any content added using this method will not be altered during the documentation generation process, but instead will be included post-auto doc generation.
 When making new changes or additions, understand that these additional details are positioned at the end their given CLI reference page, so bear this in mind as you organize and present your additional command details.

 ### References